Automorphisms of the Torelli complex for the one-holed genus two surface

+Although this follows from \cite[Theorem 3.2]{kork-aut} or \cite[Lemma 4.2]{luo}, we give a proof for the reader's convenience.
+Fix $j=1,\ldots, 5$.
+The indices are regarded as numbers modulo $5$.
+Let $Q$ be the component of $T_{u_{j+1}}$ homeomorphic to $S_{0, 4}$.
+The curves $u_j$ and $u_{j+2}$ lie in $Q$.
+Since $u_{j-1}$ is disjoint from $u_j$, the intersection $u_{j-1}\cap Q$ consists of mutually isotopic, essential simple arcs in $Q$ (see Figure \ref{fig-arc5} (b)).
+Since $u_{j+3}$ is disjoint from $u_{j+2}$, the intersection $u_{j+3}\cap Q$ also consists of mutually isotopic, essential simple arcs in $Q$.
+Any component of $u_{j-1}\cap Q$ and any component of $u_{j+3}\cap Q$ are not isotopic because otherwise we would have $u_j=u_{j+2}$.
+Our claim then follows because $u_{j-1}$ and $u_{j+3}$ are disjoint.

-We claim that $\partial_1,\ldots, \partial_5$ are mutually distinct.
+We may therefore assume that $l_1,\ldots, l_5$ are mutually disjoint.
+We next claim that $\partial_1,\ldots, \partial_5$ are mutually distinct.
 For any $j$ mod 5, $\partial_j$ and $\partial_{j+1}$ are distinct because they are contained in the pairs of pants cut off by the curves $u_j$ and $u_{j+1}$, respectively, that are disjoint and distinct.
 For any $j$ mod 5, $\partial_j$ and $\partial_{j+2}$ are distinct because they are contained in the pairs of pants cut off by the curves $u_j$ and $u_{j+4}$, respectively, that are disjoint and distinct.
 The claim follows.

 Let $(v_1,\ldots, v_5)$ be a 5-tuple defining a pentagon in $\calc(T)$.
 For each $j=1,\ldots, 5$, we choose an essential simple arc $r_j$ in $T$ corresponding to $v_j$ so that $r_1,\ldots, r_5$ are mutually disjoint.
 Applying an element of $\mod(T)$ to $(v_1,\ldots, v_5)$, we may assume that for any $j$ mod 5, $\partial_j$ contains a point of $\partial r_j$ and a point of $\partial r_{j+2}$.
 Cutting $T$ along $\bigcup_{j=1}^5l_j$, we obtain two disks.
 The boundary of each of those disks consists of arcs contained in